 The boardwalk is about a meter above the ground.

-From of the 2 entrances you have the option to take a long-tail boat to the finish point, if the water level permits.
-If you start from HTMS Prasae you need to walk a few meters along the boardwalk to the boat jetty.
+From any of the 2 entrances, you have the option to take a long-tail boat to the finish point, if the water level permits.
+If you start from HTMS Prasae, you need to walk a few meters along the boardwalk to the boat jetty.

-The mangrove forest boardwalk follows a mainly coastal route which goes through both dense forest and exposed areas.
+The mangrove forest boardwalk follows a mainly coastal route that goes through both dense forest and exposed areas.

-Mangrove forests (also known as mangrove swamps) are quite common in many coastal areas Thailand.
-Mangrove forests are typically large expanses of coastal regions where both fresh water and sea water merge to form a semi salt water environment where the mangrove tree flourishes.
+Mangrove forests (also known as mangrove swamps) are quite common in many coastal areas of Thailand.
+Mangrove forests are typically large expanses of coastal regions where both freshwater and seawater merge to form a semi-salt water environment where the mangrove tree flourishes.

-If you are going to Koh Chang any time there is also a mangrove forest boardwalk, fishing village and kayak station at Salakkok.
+If you are going to Koh Chang any time, there is also a mangrove forest boardwalk, a fishing village, and a kayak station at Salakkok.

 You will come across a couple of features as you follow the boardwalk, including this shrine in the photo above.

-If you entered the boardwalk at HTMS Prasae, this viewing point is located close to the finishing point, so make the most of it.
+If you enter the boardwalk at HTMS Prasae, this viewing point is located close to the finishing point, so make the most of it.

-I probably could have benefited by using a wide angle lens to capture the views from the platform, but to give you a better sense and feel of the place take a look at these aerial drone photos from Richard Barrow’s Thailand From Above blog.
+I probably could have benefited by using a wide-angle lens to capture the views from the platform to give you a better sense and feel of the place.

 The Prasae mangrove forest boardwalk is open 24 hours a day, and entry is free.

-To get there just follow the directions on this Google map.
+It takes around 90 minutes by car from Pattaya, so much further than other off-the-beaten places around Pattaya.
+To get there, just follow the directions on this Google map.
 If you are traveling from Pattaya, I recommend you take route 36.

-I’m not sure there is a best time to visit Prasae mangrove forest boardwalk, some suggest sunrise and sunset.
-We visited at low tide which is great is great if you want to see the root structures.
-If you want take a long-tail boat ride, high tide would be better.
+I’m not sure there is a best time to visit Prasae mangrove forest boardwalk.
+Some suggest sunrise and sunset.
+We visited at low tide, which is great if you want to see the root structures.
+If you want to take a long-tail boat ride, high tide would be better.
 You can also visit at night time.
-I can’t verify it myself but the locals say there is a very good chance you will see fire flies if you visit at night.
+I can’t verify it myself, but the locals say there is a very good chance you will see fireflies if you visit at night.